devbith/spring-framework-drill/spring-qualifier/README.md

 - At injection point with bean name as value.
 - At injection and bean definition point.
-- Custom Qualifier annotation definition
+- Custom Qualifier annotation definition.